pluginsGLPI/doc/source/credit/index.rst

 -  click on **Credits** then **Credit types**.

 .. figure:: images/Credit-2.png
-   :alt:
+   :alt: search credit
+   :scale: 100 %

 -  Click on **add**.
 -  Enter a name representing the type of credit granted

 .. figure:: images/Credit-3.png
-   :alt:
+   :alt: add credit
+   :scale: 60 %

 Add credit to customer entity(ies)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Example : “Case study for this article” We will create 3 types of credit:
+Example : We will create 3 types of credit:

    - For a new follow-up
    - For a new task